 Virginia Voluntary Paid Family Leave (VA VPFL)

-Virginia has passed an amendment to several sections of their insurance code to allow voluntary private family leave as a form of insurance.
+Virginia has enhanced several sections of their insurance code to allow private family leave as a form of insurance.

 Code of VA § 38.2-107.2 Private family leave insurance